 Fibroids are generally very slow growing tumours.
 It is reasonable to assess the interval change every one to two years by ultrasound scan.
 Rapidly growing fibroids, especially those with an irregular margin are of clinical concern and may in fact represent the relatively rare ‘leiomyosarcoma’ (cancer within a fibroid).

-Fibroids are hormone dependent and so can be ‘shrunk’ with medications such as Zoladex or Synarel.
+Fibroids are hormone dependent and so can be ‘shrunk’ with medications.
 Surgery to remove fibroids by laparoscopic means is both common and feasible.
 The location of fibroids and the desire to retain fertility will dictate the most suitable type of surgery; this can be readily discussed with Dr Gordon.